 Colwyn Bay Ukulele Group

-We are a group that welcomes all ukulele players from the beginner to the more accomplished.
-We have a wide repertoire of songs see link and use our practices to improve performance.
+We welcome all ukulele players from the beginner to the more accomplished.
+We have a wide repertoire of songs and use our practices to improve performance.
 CBUG is viewed as a group of friends with a common interest in playing the ukulele.
-We do not discriminate on the grounds Gender, Age, Race,Creed or indeed playing ability.
+We do not discriminate on the grounds of gender, age, race, creed or indeed playing ability.
 It follows that our website and facebook page are positive vehicles that do not allow derogatory or offensive content.

-PLEASE NOTE.
-We welcome applications from people wishing to join CBUG.
+PLEASE NOTE: We welcome applications from people wishing to join CBUG.
 We have to close membership from time to time to maintain balance within the club. when this happens we operate a waiting list.

 We do not have a membership subscription as such.
-After receiving an invitation to attend practice, a player becomes a member on their second consecutive attendance at practice.
+After receiving an invitation to attend practice, a player becomes a member on their third consecutive attendance at practice.
 Every member pays £1 sub at practice towards the running costs of CBUG.
 This is our only income.
 Membership ceases automatically if a player does not attend practice for three months.
 A person can rejoin thereafter on attendance and the payment of the practice sub.
 Members can often be members of other groups as well.
 The only expectation is that members retain their commitment to CBUG, attend practices and manage any conflicting interest.